 - Minimum cumulative GPA of 3.5, weighted or unweighted, as reported on the senior year high school transcripts.

 - Completion of at least three years of high school math and science.

-- Submission of all required materials (transcripts).
-Indicate one of the pre-OT approved degrees as listed below.
+- Enroll in one of the approved undergraduate majors listed below.